 - HubSpot Service Hub: An innovative customer service solution that empowers businesses of all sizes to delight their customers at scale.
 Primarily, the Service Hub promotes customer self-service and promotes exceptional customer experience.
 Some of its main features include a shared inbox, automation and routing, knowledgebase, ticket management, and feedback management.
 HubSpot Service Hub pricing starts at $50 per month.

 - HelpScout: A simple customer service software designed for small and large businesses that want to deliver exceptional customer experience.
 Primarily, the solution enables support teams to share email inboxes, create self-service portals, and chat with onsite visitors with ease.
 LiveChat pricing starts at $20 per user per month.

 - Wix Answers: A powerful customer support solution that leverages innovative technology to solve a business’ struggles around customer support.
 SMBs and large enterprises, utilize this solution to streamline their customer service.
 Some of its main features include a built-in call center, live chat, knowledgebase, and ticketing system.
-Wix Answers’ pricing isn’t available to the general public.
-Contact the vendor for a tailored price quote.
+Wix Answers offers four plans, with pricing that starts at $24 per agent per month, billed annually.

 - Kayako: A reliable helpdesk software for companies, small and big, that want to provide exceptional customer service.
 The platform supports multiple languages across email, live chat, and social media channels. besides, it offers a shared inbox to help support teams organize and respond to customer queries from one place.
 Kayako offers simple pricing for teams and businesses, starting from $15 per agent per month.